tomhopedemo/utils-demo/README.md

 This package consists of:
   1) commonly used utility methods (Util.java)
-  2) data structures, some of which are used more than others, e.g. CountMap.
+  2) data structures, some of which are commonly used (CountMap.java, MapList.java etc.)